Trade Forex Trading

 A: Corrections are typically harder to identify than impulse moves.
 In A of a bearish market, the fundamental news is usually still positive.
 Most analysts see the drop as a correction in a still active bullish market.
 Some technical indicators that accompany A include increased trading volume, rising and implied volatility and possibly a higher open interest in short selling.

-B: Prices reverse and move slightly higher, which many see as a resumption of the now long gone bullish trend.
-Those familiar with classical technical analysis may see the peak as the right shoulder of a head and shoulders reversal pattern.
+B: Prices reverse & move slightly higher, which many see as a resumption of the now long gone bullish trend.
+Those familiar with classical technical analysis might see the peak as the right shoulder of a head and shoulders reversal pattern.
 The volume during B should be lower than in A. By this point, fundamentals are probably no longer improving, but they most likely have not yet turned negative.

 C: Prices move impulsively lower.
 Volume picks up, and by the third leg of C, almost everyone realizes that a bearish trend is firmly entrenched.
-C is typically at least as large as A and often extends to 1.618 Fibonacci expansion level beyond A lowest point.
+C is typically at least as large as A and often extends to 1.618 Fibo expansion level beyond A lowest point.